 In Alaska, November typically is the time of the first crisp cold weather of the new cold season.
-This lookbook illustrates what to wear under which weather conditions for which occasions.
+This November lookbook illustrates what to wear under which weather conditions for which occasions.
 Welcome to life at the Last Frontier in Interior Alaska in November.

 Disclosure: There are affiliate links in this post.

-What I wore in November
+What to Wear in Alaska in November

 Outside the shearling coat was a good choice.
 Its inside fur is about an inch long.
 The air that is between the hair is a great insulator.
 A trendy red beret is a stylish street style hat Must-have in windy weather.
 It sits tight and won’t take off easily like a fedora.